nchain-innovation/utxo-as-a-service/docs/Project.md

 ## TODO

+* bulk write to utxo set in tx
+* use blocktime to age tx

 * Request additional blocks
 * Mainnet nodes disconnect
-    * appears to work if you request the tip (or close to it)
+    * Appears to work if you request the tip (or close to it)
-    * even if you set the start_height: 738839 in version
+    * Still occurs even if you set the start_height: 738839 in version
-    * we get disconnected if we keep asking for the current tip
+    * Got disconnected when we kept asking for the current tip

 * May need to support larger p2p messages
     * add len() to script

+*
 * add secondary mempool - what determines secondary mempool ?
     * https://wiki.bitcoinsv.io/index.php/Transaction_Pools

-* search for todos
+* Search for todos

 * Read headers using REST API
 * unable to write blobs to database
 * optimise database types

 * add logging
+* Update documentation on Configuration settings

 # Memory usage
 * 05/05/2022 - 242 MB - mainnet
 * 06/05/2022 - 261 MB - mainnet
-* 10/06/2022 - 51 MB - testnet
+* 10/06/2022 - 51..98.9MB - testnet now with large utxo set
 -----
 * Python database interface

 * Connect to `mainnet` and `testnet`
 * Prove `addr` message received

 * Print out time and peer with event (CSV)
 * Timeout if message not received for a period..